 - Accurate physical description of the bearer

 There are three ways identification can be falsified:

 - By impostor

 - By document alteration.

-When presented suspicious identification, the notary should refuse to accept it and should refuse to notarize for that person.
+When presented suspicious identification, the mobile notary should refuse to accept it and should refuse to notarize for that person.